vseryakov/alpinejs-app/README.md

 More ideas:

 - keep HTML templates in JSON files to load separately via fetch on demand
-- include your .js files in the HTL for small apps and let the browser to handle caching
+- include your .js files in the HTML for small apps and let the browser to handle caching

 ### Features